 | | |

-This really is the BEST Ribs Recipe!
-Apply a homemade 4-Ingredient Brown Sugar Spice Rub, then slow bake for a few hours, resulting in THE most flavourful and tender ribs ever.
+This really is the BEST Dry Rub Ribs Recipe!
+Apply a homemade 4-Ingredient Brown Sugar Spice Rub to a rack of pork ribs and then slow bake for a few hours.
+The result is THE most flavourful and tender rack of ribs ever.
+Let me prove it to you!

 a top down view of saucy barbecued ribs, laying on a sheet of parchment paper. in the background is a set of tongs and a blue linen napkin